DerebeWalton/260-startup/README.md

-# Your startup name here
+# Walking Cat Simulator

 [My Notes](notes.md)

-A brief description of the application here.
-This is an initial change, I deleted the lorem ipsum stuff.
-I am planning on making some kind of a walking cat simulator, that keeps track of how long your cat walks and in what environment.
+This is a simple web application that provides peace as a cat walks across different environments on your screen.
+You can customize your cat and the environment to your liking to ensure peak enjoyment.

 > [!NOTE]